mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 **HAND-OF-LENGTH**
-The hand-of-length is a rapid-fire laser carbine designed to be used in one hand by a charging K’kree.
+The hand-of-length is a rapid-fire laser carbine designed to be used in one hand by a charging K'kree.
 Its internal power supply will deliver 20 bursts when fully charged but the weapon is normally powered by a small backpack unit with a capacity of 200 bursts.
-A short-hand powerpack can also be used, but each burst from the hand-of-length drains six shots’ worth of power.
+A short-hand powerpack can also be used, but each burst from the hand-of-length drains six shots' worth of power.

 Weapon TL Range Damage Kg Cost Magazine Power Pack Cost Traits